Cancer type

 Esophageal cancer is staged on a scale from 0-4 (many researchers use roman numerals 0-IV) using the TNM staging system

 The histologic grade (also called “grade”) of esophagus cancer also plays a role in staging.
 Grades describe how normal or abnormal the cells look under a microscope.
+Endoscopic ultrasound and PET/CT are often used to determine the stage and if there's any spread.
+For SCC, the tumor's location will influence both the staging and treatment decisions.

 • Stage 0 (high-grade dysplasia): Abnormal cells are in the inner layer of the esophagus.